gopheracademy/gopheracademy-web/content/advent-2018/how-to-send-and-receive-sms.md

 series = ["Advent 2018"]
 +++

-# How to Send and Receive SMS: Implementing a GSM Protocol in Go

 When developers add an SMS component in their app either for verification or notification purposes, they usually do it via RESTful API like the ones provided by [Twilio](https://www.twilio.com/docs/sms/api).
 But what really happens behind the scenes?

 In this post, you'll learn what [Universal Computer Protocol (UCP)](https://wiki.wireshark.org/UCP) is and how you can use it to directly communicate with a [Short Message Service Centre (SMSC)](https://en.wikipedia.org/wiki/Short_Message_service_center) to send and receive [SMS](https://en.wikipedia.org/wiki/SMS) using Go.